 Anthropology (1985).
 Contains a new preface by the author and an extensive

 foreword by the series editor, Adam Katz.

-Daniel Addison’s The Critique’sContradiction as the Key to Post-Kantianismcombines “an incredible breadth of knowledge of both the Kantian corpus and post-Kantian philosophy from Kant to Hegel” with an intimate knowledge of the most recent Kant scholarship and offers a most precise and persuasive account of what is perhaps the most crucial issue separating Kant from his post-Kantian heirs: the question of the role of the given in empirical cognition.is a valuable addition to the new series for Noesis Press, New Studies in Idealism, under the able leadership of Dr. Diego Bubbio.In this important volume of previously uncollected essays, Gregory L. Ulmer theorizes the shift from print-literacy to electracy.
+Daniel Addison’s The Critique’sContradiction as the Key to Post-Kantianismcombines “an incredible breadth of knowledge of both the Kantian corpus and post-Kantian philosophy from Kant to Hegel” with an intimate knowledge of the most recent Kant scholarship.
+The author offers a most precise and persuasive account of what is perhaps the most crucial issue separating Kant from his post-Kantian heirs: the question of the role of the given in empirical cognition.
+A valuable addition to the new series for Noesis Press, New Studies in Idealism, under the able leadership of Dr. Paolo Diego Bubbio.In this important volume of previously uncollected essays, Gregory L. Ulmer theorizes the shift from print-literacy to electracy.
 Ulmer challenges his readers to do for this mode what Plato and Aristotle did for literacy: to invent the rhetoric, workings and categorical order of electracy.
 In responding to this shift, Ulmer mines and rereads the history of the avant-garde arts as a liberal arts mode of research and experimentation, and, in that sense, one can read this volume as a set of instructions to try to compose, read, and think in the electracy mode.